‘The Vampire Diaries’ Finale Spoilers: Is A Major Character Set To Die?

 — malentanga. (@peterpanmybae) February 12, 2017

-Finally, the latest news about The Vampire Diaries finale spoilers from TV Guide suggest that they know which character is going to die, and it will do nothing but leave fans completely heartbroken.
+Finally, the latest news about Vampire Diaries finale spoilers from TV Guide suggest that they know which character is going to die, and it will do nothing but leave fans completely heartbroken.

-Of course, this death may also have a positive effect: it will result in a Vampire Diaries spin-off.
+Of course, this death may also have a positive effect: It will result in a Vampire Diaries spin-off.

 On one hand, they speculate that Jeremy Gilbert will die.